-ARSyNseq(data, factor = NULL, batch = FALSE, norm = "rpkm", logtransf = FALSE, Variability = 0.75, beta = data A Biobase's eSet object created with the readData function. factor Name of the factor (as it was given to the readData function) to be ARSyN model (e.g. the factor containing the batch information).
-NULL, all the factors are considered. batch TRUE to indicate that the factor argument indicates the batch information.
+ARSyNseq(data, factor = NULL, batch = FALSE, norm = "rpkm", logtransf = FALSE, Variability = 0.75, beta = data A Biobase's eSet object created with the readData function. factor Name of the factor (as it was given to the readData function) to be used in the ARSyN model (e.g. the factor containing the batch information).
+When it is NULL, all the factors are considered. batch TRUE to indicate that the factor argument indicates the batch information.
 In this case, the factor argument must be used to specify the names of the only factor containing the information of the batch.